 Review: Traeger Pro Series 22

 Admittedly, I have the entry-level Pro Series 22 which I bought for around $1,100 a few years ago.
-Even though it doesn’t have the WIFI connectivity of its more expensive brothers — it still does the job just fine.
+Even though it doesn’t have the WIFI connectivity or that extra high heat of its more expensive brothers — it still does the job just fine.

 How does it work I hear you ask?
 Unlike charcoal grills, the Traeger has its own pellet dispenser which allows for grilling and smoking.
 It relies on electricity and pellets to create a consistent, smoky flavour.